chriszeng87/HardwareEncodingTest/README.md

 To do list:
 1. Blurred screen
-2. Wrong audio and video timestamp
+2. Clean code